king-sawyer/climbing-project/API/readme.md

 yarn install
 ```
 * Typescript is nice and opinionated, so lets lean on it.
 All files should be *.ts unless absolutely necessary.
+* * The primary exception to this being migration scripts for the database, which will be .js
 * To check your code builds without errors run:
 ```bash
 yarn run build